 - Technology — Sterling has focused on the right technologies in the right places for the largest mitigation of cybersecurity risk.

-During 2020, Sterling obtained a cybersecurity assessment from an independent third party.
-In addition, system vulnerability tests were also conducted on sterling’s systems by an independent third party.
-The tests were conducted without incident and the cybersecurity assessment results were typical based on cybersecurity framework standards.
+Sterling works with independent third parties to obtain cybersecurity assessments and system vulnerability tests of Sterling’s systems.
+The tests were conducted without incident, and the cybersecurity assessment results were typical based on cybersecurity framework standards.

 Sterling’s Commitment To An Ethical Culture